ramosrenzo/COVID-LLM/README.md

 ```

 ### Run Classifier
-The build script `run.py` handles training, testing, and plotting of AUROC and AUPRC scores.
+The build script `run.py` handles training, testing, and plotting of AUROC and AUPRC scores for COVID-19 status classification.
 Trained models are stored in the `trained_models_<model>` folder and plots are stored in the `figures` folder.
 Use a target argument to specify which model to run:
 - `aam` - Runs AAM.

 - `dnabert` - Runs DNABERT.